 Once a candidate has been nominated, he or she must be confirmed by the Senate, a process left by the Founders for the Senate to decide as they deem fitting.
 The current confirmation process has developed over time to include numerous traditions, precedents, professional courtesies, and formal rules adopted by the Senate.
 Learn more about the 7-Step Process.

 Judges who become part of the federal judiciary hold immense power over the lives of Americans, hearing cases that affect religious freedom for generations.
 The Supreme Court takes about 70-80 cases annually, while federal courts of appeals handle about 35,000 cases per year.
 So while Supreme Court justice selections are especially important, circuit court and district court judges hear 99% of all federal appeals cases.
-President Trump, along with the Republican-controlled Senate, has a prime opportunity to nominate judges who will uphold the Constitution.
-As with the nomination of Judge Brett Kavanaugh to the U.S. Supreme Court, First Liberty attorneys—religious liberty experts—have been analyzing the opinions of judicial candidates related to religious freedom.
+With the confirmation of Justice Brett Kavanaugh and Justice Amy Coney Barrett to the U.S. Supreme Court, First Liberty attorneys—religious liberty experts—have been analyzing the opinions of judicial candidates related to religious freedom.

 DUAL COURT SYSTEM Because the Founders wanted a union of sovereign states, the U.S. has a dual court system: the federal judiciary and the individual state judiciaries.
 STATE JUDICIARY Each state has its own court system to resolve disputes pertaining state law.
 States seat judges either through election, appointment or a combination of both election and appointment (Missouri Plan).
 FEDERAL JUDICIARY The federal judiciary is regulated by the Constitution.
 Judges on these benches make decisions on issues pertaining to federal law and interstate issues.
 To be appointed, an individual must be nominated by the president and consented to by the Senate.
 Click the graphic above for greater detail on the behind the scenes process that leads to an appointment.